Solent Sky: History

-The forerunner to the museum was a museum focusing on Supermarine set up in the 1970s in a NAAFI hut alongside Havelock Road.
-In the latter part of 1982 decay of the buildings lead to the museum committee petitioning Southampton city council to build a new museum.
-Construction of the current building began in 1983 and was designed by Barry Eaton, then the City Architect.
-A Short Sandringham on loan from the science museum group was moved into the unfished building on 1 July 1983.
-The new museum opened 26 May 1984.
+The forerunner to the museum was a museum (known as the RJ Mitchell Memorial Museum) focusing on Supermarine set up in the 1970s in a NAAFI hut in Kingsbridge Lane, alongside Havelock Road.
+In the latter part of 1982 decay of the buildings lead to the museum committee petitioning Southampton City Council to build a new museum.

+Construction of the current building, at a reported cost of c.£800,000, began in 1983 and was designed by Barry Eaton, then the City Architect.
+A Short Sandringham on loan from the Science Museum Group was moved into the unfished building on 1 July 1983.
+The new museum opened 26 May 1984 as the Southampton Hall of Aviation in a ribbon cutting ceremony undertaken by then Mayor of Southampton; Irene Candy and competition winning local school pupil, Nicholas Chant.

+In 2006, the museum was rebranded as Solent Sky.

 On 25 November 2023 the fuselage of a BAC One-Eleven was moved to the exterior of the museum from Cornwall Aviation Heritage Centre.
 In November 2024 the museum was granted planning permission to build a connection between the aircraft fuselage and the main museum.
 In 2017 the museum acquired a Britten-Norman Trislander that had previously been operated by Aurigny.
 It was moved to their Southampton site in April 2025.